In late 2020, the Prime Minister promised a £16.5bn increase in funding for the Ministry of Defence (MOD) over the next four years.

 What do we know so far about the Type 32 frigate?

-Type 32 frigates were first mentioned by the Prime Minister in his statement in November.
+Type 32 frigates were first mentioned by the Prime Minister in November and are a new class of surface warship.

-The Defence Secretary spoke in greater detail about the programme during a Defence Select Committee session later in the month.
+The Defence Secretary, meanwhile, spoke in greater detail about the what role the Type 32s will have during a Defence Select Committee session late last year.

 Ben Wallace stated: "The Type 32 is obviously not in the next five years... but a commitment to put funding to the next Type 32 programme.